UW-ACL/HALO/README.md

 This repository contains submodules to both the **Hazard-Aware Landing Site Selection (HALSS)** (TBD) and **Adaptive Deferred-Decision Trajectory Optimization (Adaptive-DDTO)** repositories.
 In each aforementioned repository, you will find a 📜`demo.ipynb` file that illustrates how each algorithm works.

 ## Where is the AirSim component?
 For multiple reasons, the authors have decided to leave out the AirSim component of this work in the public release.
-If you are interested in using or replicating our results in the AirSim environment, please reach out to either `haynec@uw.edu` or `sbuckne1@uw.edu` directly and we can discuss setting it up.
+If you are interested in using or replicating our results in the AirSim environment, please reach out to either `haynec@uw.edu` or `sbuckne1@uw.edu` directly.